math-comp/analysis/README.md

 In terms of [opam](https://opam.ocaml.org/doc/Install.html), it comes as the following packages:
 - `coq-mathcomp-classical`: a layer for classical reasoning
+- `coq-mathcomp-reals`: real numbers for MathComp
+- `coq-mathcomp-reals-stdlib`: compatibility with the real numbers of the Coq standard library
+- `coq-mathcomp-analysis-stdlib`: compatibility with the Coq standard library (topology only)
 - `coq-mathcomp-analysis`: theories for real analysis
+- `coq-mathcomp-experimental-reals`: sequences of real numbers and distributions (experimental)

 ## Meta